WEREMSOFT/raylib-wiki-fork/Working-on-GNU-Linux.md

+## Building Library

-To build your raylib game for GNU/Linux you need to download raylib git repository and install some dependencies. raylib already comes with ready-to-use makefiles to compile source code, examples and templates that you can use on your projects.
+To build your raylib game for GNU/Linux you need to download raylib git repository. raylib already comes with ready-to-use makefiles and CMake system to compile source code, examples and templates.

 This guide is for all GNU/Linux distros (I will use APT as package manager, for Debian based distros).

 ### Install basics and useful packages
-You will need a C99 compiler, make and git for downloading the raylib repository:
+You will need a **GCC** (or alternative C99 compiler), **make** and **git** (to download raylib repo).

     sudo apt install build-essential git